-The “lawfulness” of divorce in Israel was never at issue.
-Moses had long ago allowed it (see Deuteronomy 24:1-4).
+The “lawfulness” of divorce in Israel was never an issue.
+Moses had long ago allowed it (see Deuteronomy 24:1–4).
 But Jesus points His enemies back before Moses, to “the beginning,” interpreting the text we hear in today’s First Reading.

 Divorce violates the order of creation, He says.
 Moses permitted it only as a concession to the people’s “hardness of heart”—their inability to live by God’s covenant Law.
 But Jesus comes to fulfill the Law, to reveal its true meaning and purpose, and to give people the grace to keep God’s commands.

 Marriage, He reveals, is a sacrament, a divine, life-giving sign.
 Through the union of husband and wife, God intended to bestow His blessings on the human family—making it fruitful, multiplying it until it filled the earth (see Genesis 1:28).